Product Spotlight - Vegetables

 Dutch Yellow® Potatoes

 Grown year round in nutrient-rich volcanic soils where the days are warm and the nights are cool, Melissa’s baby Dutch Yellow® Potatoes are produced under ideal conditions to create an irresistibly sweet potato.
-Our baby Dutch Yellow® has a distinct yellow flesh with a subtle flavor and a creamy texture.
+Our baby Dutch Yellow® has a distinct, yellow flesh with a subtle flavor and a creamy texture.
 These are one of the best tasting potatoes on the market today.
 They are naturally sweet and taste like they are already buttered.
-Dutch Yellow® Potatoes are an excellent source of fiber and potassium and low in calories.
+Dutch Yellow® Potatoes are an excellent source of fiber and potassium, and low in calories.
 They are great when baked, roasted, mashed or sautéed.
-They are delicious in potato salad, too.
+They are also delicious in potato salad, too.

 Cactus Leaves are actually a delicious side dish or ingredient for many recipes.
 Cactus leaves are the pads of the prickly pear cactus.
 They are also called nopales.
 They taste similar to asparagus or green beans.
 Cactus leaves are great in omelets or casseroles.
 They are also delicious sautéed and served as a side dish.

 Cactus Leaves are an excellent source of Vitamins A and C. They are low in calories.
 They should be stored in the refrigerator and washed before use.
-Also, be careful of any spines, which can poke your skin.
+Also, be careful of any pricks which can poke your skin.
 Melissa's has them available ready to eat in a 12/1# tub.
 They are washed and diced them making them easy to use.